 - Novice teachers can watch videos of experienced teachers to pick up new ideas to apply in their classrooms.

-- Teachers at any level may feel more relaxed and natural with a discreet camera in the classroom instead of having evaluators present.
+- Teachers at any level may feel more relaxed and natural with a discreet camera in the classroom instead of having evalutors present.

 Exploring the Outside World From Inside the Classroom

 Technology today allows us to see and talk to people from all around the world.
-Video capability in the classroom makes amazing learning opportunities possible by bringing the world to the students and allowing them to explore distant horizons.
+Exploring locations across the globe virtually is a great alternative given the transmission and exposure risks of traveling.
+Video capability in the classroom makes amazing learning opportunities possible by bringing the world to the students and allowing them to explore distant horizons safely.

 Teachers and students can see, interact and learn outside the classroom in a variety of ways: